lcrasovan/pythonLab/README.md

 # Python laboratory - code here is tested with Python 2.7.1

+### Environment setting

+First of all copy default settings file and customize it

+'''
+cp settings.default.ini settings.ini

 ### Image quality check process: getimagesize.py

 The following problem is solved: